 According to the American Psychiatric Association (APA), people with substance use disorder (SUD) have distorted thinking, behavior, and body functions.
 Psychological changes occur in the brain, causing people to have intense cravings for the substance, affecting judgment, decision-making, learning, memory, and behavior control.

 Recovery can be a long and complicated process.
 However, the treatment options we provide at Providence Recovery are customized to your loved one’s needs to make the recovery experience as comprehensive, effective, and easy as possible.
-Our services include medication-assisted treatment, a partial hospitalization program, an intensive outpatient program, and sober living.
+Our services include medication-assisted treatment and an intensive outpatient program.

 At Providence Recovery, we believe everyone deserves a healthy and productive life.
 Our healthcare professionals are well qualified to provide services across the full continuum of care, identifying the best treatment options for your loved one and treating with them as a whole, body and mind.